akshayp-mangospring/booking-app/README.md

 ### Booking App
-This is a basic CLI based booking app built in Go
+This is a basic CLI based first come first serve(FCFS) booking app built in Go

 ### To Build
 ```go build```